silverfort-open-source/latma/README.md

 7. -date         Starting date to collect event logs from. month-day-year format, if not specified take all available data
 8. -threads     amount of working threads to use
 9. -ldap        Use Unsecure LDAP instead of LDAP/S
+10. -ldap_domain Custom domain on ldap login credentials.
+If empty, will use current user's session domain

  *The Analyzer*

  Required arguments: